 What about SEO?
 SEO is “search engine optimization.”
 It’s the process of helping Google and other search engines index your site properly so you can get found online organically.

 You don’t want to write a bunch of articles that never get traction on Google, do you?
 Then you need to pay attention to basic SEO.

 To make sure you have the basic foundations of SEO, you need to be able to add/edit:

 - A sitemap

 There were reports that Squarespace wasn’t great for SEO in the early days.
 All that is resolved now.
 There isn’t an advantage one way or the other at this point.

 For WordPress, use a free plugin like Yoast SEO.

 WordPress vs Squarespace: Building Membership Sites & Courses

 One of the most popular business models online is the sale and delivery of “info-products.”
 Think mostly e-books and online courses.

-A lot goes into being able to sell and provide access to online courses.
+A lot goes into being able to create and sell online courses.
 At the very least, you need a sales page, a member dashboard, course pages/modules, a checkout system, and some way to protect content with a user login.